 We invite you to listen using the free music players at the bottom of this page.
 If you do not have music quality computer speakers, plugin good stereo headphones; if you got 'em.

 To our valued repeat visitors, followers, and admitted fans: welcome back.
 It is for your ears the musicians' consortium keeps old tape rolling, discs spinning, gears meshing, and organic machinery humming.
 The results are unpredictable - which is how it should be.
 The idea is and always was to make new music and have some fun.
 We're serious about the music but beyond that... well, see for yourself.

 You may have another reason for being here.
 Seeking info about some music heard recently, shared, streamed, or on a playlist?
 Are you searching for info about a particular band [Bobby Comstock Band, Headwind, Strange Brew, etc.] or about a particular song, recording artist or musician, past or current?
-Check SONG INFO; ‘Bandography’ on the ABOUT page; pics and artwork in PHOTO/ART GALLERY; and there could be some relevant bits in Q&A.
+Check my ‘Bandography’ on the ABOUT page; SONG INFO; pics and artwork in PHOTO/ART GALLERY; and many relevant tidbits in Q&A.

 Send comments, questions, love and hate mail by using the email addresses on the Q&A page, or the CONTACT form there.
 We answer many inquiries directly, and if interesting on a broader scale, sometimes post the exchange.
 Thanks.